jsmoxon/JavaDocs/README.md

 ##Running Tests in Parallel
 Now that you are running tests on Sauce, you may wonder how you can run your tests faster.
 One way to increase speed is by running tests in parallel across multiple virtual machines.

-To achieve this in Java most use one of two popular third party frameworks: TestNG and Java.
+To achieve this in Java most use one of two popular third party frameworks: TestNG and Junit.
 Here are links to two example projects written in each.
 They are designed to run in parallel.
 You can clone them and add your own test cases if you want:

 1. https://github.com/ndmanvar/SeleniumJavaJunit
 2. https://github.com/ndmanvar/SeleniumJavaTestNG

 __Note:__ *Tests can be run in parallel at two levels, you can run your tests in parallel and you can run your tests in parallel across multiple browsers.
-For example, if you have 10 tests and want to run on 5 browsers this would be parallelism of 5.
+For example, if you have 10 tests and run them serially on 5 browsers this would be parallelism of 5.
 You can also run tests across browsers and each test in parallel.
-Using our previous example this would be more like 50 parallel tests.
+Using our previous example this would be 50 parallel tests (10 tests * 5 browsers).
 Doing the latter requires that your tests are written in a way that they do not collide with one another.
-For more on this see Selenium WebDriver - Running Your Tests in Parallel blog.*
+For more on this see Selenium WebDriver - [Running Your Tests in Parallel blog]().*

 ####Maven, Pom and Dependencies
-The first thing we need to do regardless of which framework we have chosen is to install a project management tool like Maven or Ant.
+The first thing we need to do regardless of which framework we have chosen is to install a project management tool like [Maven](https://maven.apache.org/download.cgi) or Ant.
 We'll use Maven in this tutorial.

 Once Maven is installed we need to update the POM.
 A POM (Project Object Model) is an XML file used in Maven.
 The pom.xml stores information about a project like configuration details used during the build process.

 The dependency list is the most important feature of a POM.
 Almost every project depends upon other pieces to build and run the project correctly.
 The dependency list is used to download and link the compiled dependencies.

 Three dependencies are required to run tests in parallel on Sauce:

 ######1.
 Selenium Dependency
 The first thing you need to do is add the following common Selenium dependency to the pom.xml file regardless of the framework you are using to write your tests (e.g., Junit, TestNG, etc.).
+This tells your project which version of Selenium to use.

 ```xml
 <dependency>